Chef for Microsoft Windows

 - Compiling the resource collection by loading each of the required cookbooks, including recipes, attributes, and all other dependencies

-- Taking the appropriate and required actions to configure the node
+- Taking the appropriate and required actions to configure the node based on recipes and attributes

 This command has the following syntax: